 Our process for adoption a dog in Albania:

 We became attached to Alba at a beach bar on Kune beach, just outside Shengjin.
 The bar owner Mario said that she was born last summer and doesn’t know what has happened to her mother or the other offspring and that we can take her if we wish.
 We didn’t think it was sensible to have a dog so we thought about it for a few days and then decided we have to have her in our lives.

 Some friends we made along the way, Rabi and Rob had also just done the same, a week ahead of us, they adopted a stray from Theth, where she was very skinny and just wanted love, and food!

-Together the six of us went to the vets in Shkoder who speaks good English.
-The vets details are: Klinika Veterinare PUTRAT, phone: +355 695 601 111.
+Together the six of us went to the vets in Shkoder where they speak good English.
+The vet details are: Klinika Veterinare PUTRAT, phone: +355 695 601 111.
 The vet appointment you most probably will get will be at 7pm.
 He works for the government during the day and then is open all evening.
 Closed on Sundays.
 Call in advance.

-Alba was given a 15 digit microchip, rabies vaccine, she was wormed, treated for ticks (of which she had maybe about 20 on her) and given an ALbanian passport.
+At Putrat Vets Alba was given a 15 digit microchip, rabies vaccine, she was wormed, treated for ticks (of which she had maybe about 20 on her) and given an ALbanian passport.
 The cost of this was 9000 Leke which is about £60.

 One week later you will need to go back to the vets for a Polivalent vaccine which prevents infection by the bacterium Streptococcus pneumoniae.
 Basically stops dogs getting a fatal respiratory disease, Pneumonia.
 You can read more from the Royal Veterinary College here.
 We did this and also picked up some junior dog food as that is hard to find in the country.
 The only place we found dog leads and a bed was in the shop, Jumbo.
 The vets also have leads, shampoo and dog food.